 When the lift is constantly used, it can wear down mechanical and electrical parts, rendering it useless.
 A new lift can be quite expensive, and you may be better off purchasing a better-used wheelchair van in the long run.

 When buying used wheelchair vans, you want something that will not break the bank and last for years down the road.
 At BraunAbility, we have a variety of new and used wheelchair vans that meet the highest quality standards in the marketplace.
 Your local BraunAbility dealer will help you find a reliable used wheelchair van that will meet your and your family's needs.

 Our warranty and service team is with you every step of the way to handle any problems that may arise.
-Check out our website and get started with finding your used or pre-owned van today.
+Shop our used wheelchair accessible and handicap vehicles and get started with finding your used or pre-owned van today